DanielEduardoLopez/DataJobs-MX2023/README.md

 3) **Data collection**: Data was collected from the OCC Website (Mexico) on 07 February 2022, through web scraping with Python 3 and its libraries Selenium and BeautifulSoup.
 4) **Data exploration and preparation**: Data then was explored and cleaned with Python 3 and its libraries Pandas and Numpy.
 5) **Data analysis**: Data was analyzed with Python 3 and its libraries Pandas, Scipy and Statsmodels and visualized with Matplotlib, Seaborn, Folium and Plotly.
 6) **Statistical analysis**: The D'Agostino-Pearson normality test was used to assess the normality of the data jobs salary distribution.
 Then, both parametric (ANOVA and t-test with unequal variance) and non-parametric (Mann-Whitney U and Kruskal-Wallis H) tests were carried out to assess the significance of the obtained results.
+Furthermore, an effect size analysis was carried out by computing the absolute mean salary differences, the Cohen’s d, and the bootstrap confidence intervals for the mean for each data job category.
+This, in order to assess whether the salary differences are significant from a practical point of view.

 Furthermore: